-Libera Brilliance+ features high precision position measurement of the electron beam in the booster or storage ring.
-Its digital signal processing supports programmable bandwidth and can facilitate all position measurements required in various regimes: pulsed, first turns, turn-by-turn and regular closed orbit.
+Its digital signal processing supports programmable bandwidth and can facilitate all position measurements required in various regimes: pulsed, first turns, turn-by-turn, and a regular closed orbit.

 - Universal tool for fast commissioning and machine-physics studies

-- Unique instrument for characterization and optimization of the machine
+- A unique instrument for the characterization and optimization of the machine

 - Detailed first-turn single bunch measurement with raw ADC and turn-by-turn data